kipolaris/skyrimscriptsuttogok/README.md

-# Main branch
+# Armand branch

-A fősodor.
-Szintaktikai hiba nélküli, integrált kód kerülhet csak ide előzetes egyeztetetéssel.
+What the f u lookin